Assistant Professor of Architectural Studies

 Primary Academic Program: Art History

-BArch, Universidad de las Américas Puebla; MArch, Berlage Institute, Rotterdam; PhD, Architectural Association School of Architecture, London.
+BArch, Universidad de las Américas Puebla, Mexico; MArch, Berlage Institute, Netherlands; PhD, Architectural Association School of Architecture, London, UK.
 At Bard since 2019.

 Location: Reem-Kayden Center